Simhyeon/gdmarp/docs/meta.md

 		* [x] Make wikitext macros which are compatible with repr markdown macros
 		* [x] Table macro
 		* [ ] Automatic post page functionality binded to gdmarp script execution
-		* [ ] Make split macro compliant with mw if possible
 	* [ ] Create new webui backend macro component.
 	(Consider bootstrap with pure javascript for better compatibility)